I recently went on a tour of North Lanzarote that I booked before I arrived here on the island.

 I was under the impression we would see at least one town like Haría and/or Teguise.
 We saw neither, but we did have a rushed lunch in Haría.

 The other stops were a bit lackluster for me to a degree.
-I will explain in detail throughout the text.
+I will explain this in detail throughout the text.
 However, this does NOT mean this will bore you.

 I simply am not a huge museum person and would have loved to learn more about the culture without feeling like I was being pushed into places to shop.